Student Loans for Adult Undergraduates

 What is a Federal Direct Student Loan?

-Undergraduate students who are eligible to complete a Free Application for Federal Student Aid& (FAFSA) may qualify for federal direct student loans.
+Undergraduate students who are eligible to complete a Free Application for Federal Student Aid (FAFSA) may qualify for federal direct student loans.
 There are two kinds:

 Subsidized loans are need-based loans.
-You must demonstrate financial need based on your FAFSA to qualify, and the government pays interest on the loan while you enrolled at least half-time in your degree program.
+You must demonstrate financial need based on your FAFSA to qualify, and the government pays interest on the loan while you are enrolled at least half-time in your degree program.

 How do I apply for a Federal Direct Student Loan?